 Understanding which stage you're in is the first step to breaking through to the next level.
 The Business Alignment Checkup analyzes where your business stands today and provides a customized Growth Profile and Roadmap to help you navigate your journey.

-After his most recent exit he started Redesigned.Business to mentor and coach to other entrepreneurs and business owners who are looking for a trusted (and proven) advisor.
+After his most recent exit he founded Redesigned.Business to advise and coach to other entrepreneurs and business owners who are looking for a trusted (and proven) advisor.